-Upon acceptance of your application an account will be established for you and the balance of the account will be the amount received with your application.
-The initial value of your interest in the Fund will be the amount received with your application.
+Upon acceptance of your application an account will be established for you.
+The opening balance of the account and the initial value of your interest in the Fund will be the amount received with your application or the first deposit you make after the account is opened.
 There are no application fees.